15. Templates¶

 You can create templates from the responses of your simulations or physical tests.
 You can also create a template from a file.

-To make a new template, click on ‘Create New Template’ under the ‘Selected’ drop-down menu.
+- Click on the ‘Create New Template’ button under ‘Selected’ drop-down menu

 Figure 2: Create New Template from Simulations Responses